Stochastic optimal transport and Hamilton-Jacobi-Bellman equations on the set of probability measures: A comparison principle for HJB equations on the set of probability measures

 Hence, taking the limits $\delta \to 0$ then $ \alpha \to 0$ then $\epsilon \to 0$, we conclude that $2\rho \leq 0$, which is a contradiction.\\

-\textit{The minimum is reached at $T$.}\\ The case in which the minimum is reached for $\bar{t} = T$ or $\bar{s}= T$ can be treated as in the proof of Theorem \ref{thm:compgen} to arrive at a similar contradiction and we do not reproduce it.
-In definitive we have indeed proven that $U \leq V$. \end{proof} \begin{Rem} The assumptions on $H$ specified in the statement of the Theorem can be removed by the use of techniques which are not particularly new to viscosity solutions theory.
-However, since such questions are not the core ones of our paper, we leave them for other works. \end{Rem}
+In definitive we have indeed proven that $U \leq V$. \end{proof} \begin{Rem} The growth assumptions on $H$ specified in the statement of Proposition \ref{prop:compw} seems to be removable by the use of techniques which are not particularly new to viscosity solutions theory.
+However, since such questions are not the core ones of our paper, we leave them for future research. \end{Rem}